The Master of Science in Physician Assistant Studies program at St. Bonaventure University admits 40 students every January.

 - 3 letters of recommendation.
 One must be from a clinician (PA, MD/DO, or NP).

-St. Bonaventure's PS Studies program uses a rolling admission process.
+The PA Studies program uses a rolling admission process.
 The earlier you submit your application the earlier it is reviewed and considered for interview.
 The application deadline is Sept.
 1

 The Bona Advantage

 The Bona Advantage is an opportunity for St. Bonaventure undergraduate students to be assured of receiving an interview used to determine the students admitted to the PA Studies program each year.
-The planned number of students is 25 in cohort 1 (January 2021), 35 in cohort 2 (January 2022) and 40 students in each cohort thereafter.

 St. Bonaventure students must indicate their intent to apply to the PA program by March 1 of their junior year, and apply for admittance by the start of the fall semester of their senior year.